jmsevillam/Learning/README.md

 This repository has some codes using different languages.
 The aim of this is to be used as a training exercise and a recopilation of codes using as many languages as possible, from the most basics to more advanced stuff.

-I have been programming for some years now, and most of the applications I did were done on  `Python` and  `C/C++` and it was enough for the particular problems I was facing at that time, but recently I've got interested on some other things, as learning new languages (Such as `Julia`) and Optimization/Parallelization techniques (Such as Cython, Numba, OpenMP, MPI, CUDA) but as usual in science, time is an issue.
+I have been programming for some years now, and most of the applications I did were done on  `Python` and  `C/C++` and it was enough for the particular problems I was facing at that time, but recently I've got interested on some other things, as learning new languages (Such as `Julia`) and Optimization/Parallelization techniques (Such as `Cython`, `Numba`, `OpenMP`, `MPI`, `CUDA`) but as usual in science, time is an issue.

 ## Julia Coding

 Currently, it has been used to save the codes done while learning Julia.
-This comparing sintax with python, and then some perfomance with C/C++, C++/openmp, python/numba, python/cython is expected to be done.
+This comparing sintax with python, and then some perfomance with `C/C++`, `C++/openmp`, `python/numba`, `python/cython` is expected to be done.

 ### About